 The dispute

-After intervention by lawyers from both sides of the dispute, the city building inspector changed his mind and ruled that the party wall was only modified and not rebuilt, therefore, the building code for new construction does not apply in this case.
+Following legal intervention by lawyers representing both parties, the city building inspector reconsidered his initial decision.
+He subsequently ruled that the party wall had been modified rather than fully rebuilt, and therefore, the building code requirements for new construction did not apply in this case.

-The client hired me to advise him on demonstrating to the building inspector and the neighbour that the party wall meets the acoustical requirements outlined by the building inspector.
+My client then retained me to provide technical advice on how to demonstrate to both the building inspector and the neighbour that the party wall’s acoustic performance met the sound attenuation requirements as outlined by the inspector.

 Structure of the party wall